Tips For Living Life (February)

-By the time we get over all of that (and it happens almost as fast as last Christmas turned into a whole new year) we will still have half a month to do something with the less heart throbbing events of election year 2016.
+By the time we get over all of that (and it happens almost as fast as last Christmas turned into a whole new year) we will still have half a month to do something with the less heart throbbing events of post-election year 2021.

 It's not all about love, but the best part is: love is still in the equation as we tackle how to best protect what we hold dear.

 If we care at all about politics, February is the first full month of a new American government. an infant, born but still learning to communicate.

 As we approach mid-February that chunk of our attention will have given way to not forgetting any family members, friends, and sweethearts on a Sunday Valentine's Day.
 That will help us feel something normal is still happening in America coupled with Ground Hog Day and Presidents Day!
 It should temporarily eclipse the adults' concerns over immigration, the country's growing indebtedness, the threats from terrorists, the economy's variable barometers of jobs and Wall Street, failing schools, the treatment of veterans, income and gender inequality, racial woes, and federal vs. state powers.